rdfostrich/article-jws2018-ostrich/content/evaluation.md

 or by dynamically creating a new snapshot.

+Even though OSTRICH ingests slower than the other approaches,
+<span class="comment" data-author="RV">The <q>even though</q> seems inappropriate here: for instance, it is typical that slower compression algorithms are needed for smaller file sizes.
+The current phrasing makes that fact sound like a surprise.</span>
-Even though OSTRICH ingests slower than the other approaches, the resulting storage size is in most cases smaller.
+the resulting storage size is in most cases smaller.
 OSTRICH achieves a smaller store than all Jena approaches for BEAR-A, and is also slightly smaller than HDT-IC (1,49 times).